 How many miles and hours do parents spend running behind bicycles once the training wheels have been taken off?
 Their steadying hands at first provide balance, then only the illusion of balance, and finally they let the child ride alone.
 The Law was like a set of training wheels – for a while it kept the people upright, but over time it outgrew its usefulness, and the people relied on it for the wrong reasons.
 During his ministry, Jesus was removing the training wheels and teaching his followers to find their balance.

 Our growth follows a similar path.
 When we doubt we can count on him to reach out that steadying hand, but eventually we must act.
 Faith is not believing Jesus will do what we ask of him, but believing he has already prepared us for what he asks us to do.

-Comfort: When our faith feels wobbly, we can always pray for support.
+Comfort: When our faith feels wobbly, Christ stands ready to steady us.

 Challenge: It’s easy to confuse what we want with what God wants.

 Prayer: Powerful and ever-loving God, grant me strength and faith to do the work you ask of me.
 Amen.